 Annie and Colin recently spent $12,000 on a road trip from Rockhampton, in Queensland, to their extended family in Victor Harbour, South Australia.
 As well as enjoying two months of summer sun, beaches and family catch-ups, they have now qualified for an extra $18 per fortnight ($468 per annum) as Colin went to the trouble of informing Centrelink that their term deposit had decreased from $60,000 to $48,000.

 4. Are you entitled to this money-saving concession?

 About one-third of Australians are self-funded in retirement.
 It is largely for this cohort that a Commonwealth Seniors Health Card (CSHC) was introduced, helping those who will not receive an Age Pension to similar pharmaceutical, medical, energy and transport discounts as those who do.
 Yet only a small percentage of self-funded retirees have bothered to apply for this card.

 This is partly due to the detail required in the application process, but also possibly because too few retirees are aware of the entitlement.
 Again, conservatively, the concessions attached to this card can mount to $3000 a year or more, so it is certainly worth investigating if you are a self-funded retiree.

 The important rule to remember is that your assets are irrelevant when it comes to claiming this entitlement – entitlement is based purely on your income, which must not be more than $57,761 for singles and $92,416 combined for couples.

-Be sure to check whether you qualify in the wake of a Labor promise to give an extra 50,000 older Australians access to the card.
+Be sure to check whether you qualify in the wake of Coalition and Labor promises to spend $70 million over four years to give an extra 50,000 older Australians access to the card.

 Retirement Essentials can help with your application.